 Associate Professor, bstephenson[a]mun.ca

-Department of Religious Studies is located on the 5th Floor, in the Arts & Administration Building.
+The Department of Religious Studies is located on the 5th Floor of the Arts & Administration Building.

 Department Head: Dr. P. Dold

 Departmental Administrative Assistant: Ms. A. Sullivan